pavelxdd/paint/README.md

 # Simple Paint

-A fun and simple painting application vibe coded with C and SDL3.
+A very simple painting application created with C and SDL3.

 ![Screenshot of the paint program in action](paint.png)

 ## Features

-- **Multiple Tools**: Includes a standard brush, a semi-transparent water marker, and an emoji brush.
+- **Basic Drawing Tools**: Includes a standard brush and a semi-transparent "water marker".
+- **Blur Tool**: A tool to smudge and blur parts of the drawing, creating soft, blended effects.
+- **Emoji Brush**: Select from a shuffled grid of emojis to paint with.
+- **Resizable Brush**: Change the brush size with the mouse wheel or keyboard shortcuts.
-- **Dynamic Palettes**: A vibrant color palette and a shuffled emoji palette that adapt to the window size.
+- **Color Palette**: A dynamic color palette is generated based on window size.
+Click to select a color, or middle-click to set the background.
-- **Straight Line Mode**: Draw perfect straight lines by holding `Ctrl` or toggling the line mode.
+- **Straight Line Mode**: Hold `Ctrl` or toggle with `Ctrl`+`Ctrl` to draw straight lines.
+Hold `Shift` while drawing a straight line to snap to horizontal or vertical axes.
-- **Brush Size Control**: Easily adjust the brush size with the mouse wheel or keyboard.
-- **UI Toggles**: Show or hide the color and emoji palettes with function keys.
-- **Fullscreen Support**: Switch to an immersive fullscreen mode with the `F` key.
+- **Simple UI**: The UI is minimal, with tool selectors and palettes that adjust to the window size.
+- **Cross-Platform**: Built with SDL3, it should compile and run on Windows, macOS, and Linux.

 ## Dependencies